 Profile

-Frank also teaches legal writing and oral advocacy at The George Washington University Law School.
+In addition, Frank teaches legal writing and oral advocacy at The George Washington University Law School.

 Experience